peter/jsonapitest/README.md

 This is a test framework targeted at JSON HTTP REST APIs.
 It comes in the form of a Node.js package called jsonapitest that is available on the command line to run your tests.
-Tests are specified in JSON files and have the structure of test suites containing a set of tests, each test containing a list of API calls (HTTP requests) with assertions about the HTTP response.
+Tests are specified in JSON files and have the structure of test suites containing a set of tests.
+Each test contains a list of API calls (HTTP requests) with assertions about the response.
 All HTTP traffic is logged exhaustively by the test runner to help debug test failures.
-Any data (database records, user credentials etc.) that the tests need are specified in JSON format and this data can easily be interpolated in the API calls that the tests make.
-You configure the test runner with a base_url for your API (i.e. a local development/test server or a remote staging server) and any default headers that your API calls need.
+Any data (database records, user credentials etc.) that the tests need are specified in JSON format and this is easily be interpolated in the API calls.
+The test runner only needs to be configured with a log file, a base_url for your API (i.e. a local development/test server or a remote staging server) and any default headers that your API calls need.

 ## Installation